 To apply and reserve a property with us you must have viewed the property first.

 You must then fill in our application form in full and give as much if not all the information requested in the application form.

-At Beech Property Management we pride ourselves on being open and transparent regarding our fee structure, which we always try to keep to a reasonable level.
+At Beech Property Management we pride ourselves on being open and transparent regarding our fee structure.

-We do not charge additional costs when a guarantor is required, unlike many of our competitors.
+We do not charge additional costs when a guarantor is required.